How to Print or Convert Emails with FolderMill (Using Email as Source)

 2. Open link: https://myaccount.google.com/apppasswords

-3. Under Select app, choose Mail, and under Select device choose Windows computer;
+3. Follow on-screen instructions.
+If prompted, under Select app, choose Mail, and under Select device choose Windows computer;

-4. Once the app and device are selected, click on the Generate button.
+4. Once the app and device are selected, click on the Create button.
+Then, copy and save the password somewhere.
+Click Done.

 Once generated, the app password is usually shown only once.
 Write down the password or save it in a secure location — for instance, your password manager app.